 Certificate in Migration Governance

 The Middle East and North Africa (MENA) is widely recognized as the largest region in terms of refugees and migration movements.
 International and civil conflicts have generated, and still produce, the displacement of refugees and their settlement in countries of the region for periods extending at times for several decades.
 At the same time, the diverse economic, financial and demographic characteristics of MENA countries have also placed the region at the center of international migration movements where large labor movement takes place from many MENA countries to countries of the Gulf Cooperation Council (GCC) as well as to OECD countries.
 To effectively and efficiently govern migration in MENA, comprehensive and common knowledge on migration is required for government officials and other important stakeholders in each of the MENA countries.
 Against this background, the Center for Migration and Refugee Studies (CMRS) at the American University in Cairo (AUC) and the International Organisation for Migration (IOM) are jointly offering since 2016 a certificate in Migration Governance to government officials and Egyptian local non-governmental organisations.

-- Introduction to Migration: a Historical Background and Migration Governance
+1. Introduction to Migration: a Historical Background and Migration Governance

-- International Migration Law
+2. International Migration Law

-- Migration and Development
+3. Migration and Development

-- Labour Migration and Human Mobility
+4. Labour Migration and Human Mobility